 EL Civics: Becoming a United States Citizen

-Becoming a United States Citizen is designed to help legal residents who are eligible for citizenship successfully prepare for the naturalization process.
+Becoming a United States Citizen is designed to help legal residents eligible for citizenship successfully prepare for the naturalization process.
 Instruction includes learning about U. S. history and government as well as preparing for the oral interview administered by the Bureau of Citizenship and Immigration Service.
 Students also receive help filling out the proper citizenship forms and participate in practice interviews.
 Check the schedule for evening class availability.

 EL Civics Topics